 DHEA: The Hormonal Facilitator

 Dehydroepiandrosterone, or DHEA, is a hormone synthesized by the adrenal glands.
 Often referred to as a precursor hormone, it has the capacity to transform into other hormones, including estrogen and testosterone.
 DHEA supplementation is believed to enhance egg quality, ovarian function, and potentially heighten fertility in specific cases[^1^].
-It's crucial to note that DHEA supplementation should only be pursued under the guidance of a healthcare professional, given its variable effects among individuals.
+It's crucial to note that DHEA supplementation should only be pursued under the guidance of a healthcare professional, given its variable effects among individuals and should not be taken once you become pregnant.

 Inositol: The Insulin Modulator